mfthomps/CGC-Analysis/MissingPoVs.md

 about how to find the missing files is included at the end of this note.

 ## Example missing files ##
-In round 56, none of the CodeJitus PoVs against Deep Red appear in the PoV sections of the archive.
+In round 56, none of the CodeJitsu PoVs against Deep Red appear in the PoV sections of the archive.
 For example, this POV was thrown by CodeJitsu against Deep Red's
 NRFIN_00063 service in round 56:
     2347155893-310730c3b3d08e1bc972633c23a7f808f2cb6d838c156b8f78e3fb2a663b67c1.pov